Erich von Manstein: Inter-war era

 Manstein married Jutta Sibylle von Loesch, the daughter of a Silesian landowner, in 1920.
 He proposed marriage after having known her for only three days.
 She died in 1966.
 They had three children: a daughter, Gisela (born 1921), and two sons, Gero (born 1922) and Rüdiger (born 1929).
 Gero died on the battlefield in the northern sector of the Eastern Front on 29 October 1942 while serving as a lieutenant in the Wehrmacht.
 Gisela was married to Major Edel-Heinrich Zachariae-Lingenthal, a highly decorated officer who commanded II.
 Panzer-Regiment 15 during the Second World War.

 Manstein remained in the armed forces after the war ended.
 In 1918 he volunteered for a staff position with the Frontier Defence Force in Breslau and served there until 1919.
 As part of Gruppenkommando II, he participated in the restructuring of the German Imperial Army of 500,000 men into the Reichswehr, the army of the Weimar Republic (restricted to 100,000 men by the Versailles Treaty).
 Recognised from an early age as a talented and intelligent commander, Manstein was chosen as one of only 4,000 officers permitted under the treaty.
 In 1921 he was appointed company commander of the sixth company of the 5th Prussian Infantry Regiment and next served as a staff officer for Wehrkreiskommando II and IV, teaching military history and tactics until 1927.
-That year he was promoted to major and served with the General Staff at the Reichswehr Ministry in Berlin, visiting other countries to learn about their military facilities and helping to draft mobilisation plans for the army.
+On 1 February 1927 he was promoted to major and served with the General Staff at the Ministry of the Reichswehr in Berlin, visiting other countries to learn about their military facilities and helping to draft mobilisation plans for the army.
 Promoted to lieutenant colonel, he was given command of the light infantry battalion of the 4th Infantry Regiment, serving with that unit until 1934.
-In 1933 the Nazi Party seized power in Germany, ending the Weimar period.
+On 30 January 1933 the Nazi Party seized power in Germany and destroyed the Weimar Republic within a few months.
 In violation of the Versailles treaty, the Reichswehr had been secretly re-arming since the 1920s; the new government formally renounced the Treaty and proceeded with large scale re-armament and expansion of the military.